Generalised height pairings and the Albanese kernel: Introduction

 There are many obstacles to turning full-fat quadratic Chabauty into a practical method for computing these obstructions.
 The first is verifying these conjectures on dimensions of Galois cohomology groups, i.e. verifying the expectation that most local representations do not come from global ones.\footnote{see \cite{berry2025refined} for recent progress.} The second is computing the generalised height pairing.

 To explain why this is a difficult problem, consider the cases of classical Chabauty--Coleman and skimmed quadratic Chabauty.
+Let $X$ denote a smooth projective geometrically irreducible curve, and $J$ its Jacobian.
 In the case of classical Chabauty, one determines the Chabauty--Coleman locus $X(\Q _p )_1$ by finding a set of zero-cycles on $X$ generating a finite index subgroup of $J(\Q )$.
 In skimmed quadratic Chabauty, one needs to determine the values of the $p$-adic height pairing.
 By analogy with the abelian case, one might hope that one can do this by evaluating the $p$-adic height function on points over number fields.
 However it is far from obvious that this works: for example in the case of integral points on a rank $=$ genus hyperelliptic curve, one can determine the $p$-adic height pairing from $K$-points on $X$ (for $K/\Q $ a Galois extension, possibly infinite) if and only if $\Sym ^2 J(\Q )\otimes \Q $ is contained in the subgroup of $(\Sym ^2 J(K)\otimes \Q )^{\Gal (K|\Q )}$ generated by $(x-\infty )^2 $, for $x\in X(K)$ and $\infty $ a Weierstrass point.

-In practice one instead computed the $p$-adic height pairing using a more general construction -- e.g. using algorithms for computing local height pairings between divisors $D_1 $ and $D_2$ with disjoint support.
-From the perspective of mixed extensions, this can be interpreted as constructing all mixed extensions with graded pieces $\Q _p ,V,\Q _p (1)$ from subquotients of Galois representations of the form $H^1 _{\et }(X_{\overline{\Q }}-|D_1 |;|D_2 |)(1)$ (see \cite{nekovar}, \cite{scholl}).
+In practice one instead computes the $p$-adic height pairing using a more general construction -- e.g. using algorithms for computing local height pairings between divisors $D_1 $ and $D_2$ with disjoint support.
+From the perspective of mixed extensions, this can be interpreted as constructing all mixed extensions with graded pieces $\Q _p ,V,\Q _p (1)$ coming from geometry via subquotients of Galois representations of the form $H^1 _{\et }(X_{\overline{\Q }}-|D_1 |;|D_2 |)(1)$ (see \cite{nekovar}, \cite{scholl}).